aspnetzero/documents/docs/en/Step-by-step-publish-to-azure-angular-staticsite.md

 *note you cannot change this name.*

-I assume that you already have a *dist* folder built and ready for publishing.
+It is assumed that you already have a *dist* folder built and ready for publishing.

 #### Manual Publishing